 1. Form a Sound-Image

 Before you practice a new piece, study a score, delve into recordings, and attend live performances to generate a personal sound-image.

 Listen deeply as you practice and perform – both to yourself and any coperformers – and compare what you hear to what you envision.
 Then, practice deliberately, phrase by phrase, to draw out expressive content.

 Modify tone, articulation, dynamics, and timing to form an irresistible emotional topography.
 In the words of cellist Pablo Casals, “Always try to find variety; it is the secret of music.”

 4. Enhance Contrasts

-Make your emotional messages distinct by bringing freshness to contrasting sections – animate the music with colors, articulations, and dynamic shapes.
+Make your emotional messages distinct by bringing freshness to contrasting sections – animate the music with varying tone colors, articulations, and dynamic shapes.

 5. Explore Possibilities

 Investigate expressive possibilities beyond your habitual ones.
 Be spontaneous.
 Take risks.
 Also collaborate with others so that you encounter new interpretive approaches.